I’m pushing 62 and I do not have flabby arms thanks to my workout routine & diet.

 About the videos

-They’re not all instructional/tutorial-type videos, more demonstration than anything else.
+The videos I included in this article aren’t long, instructional/tutorial-type videos, more a quick demonstration than anything else.

 You don’t need to do them along with the person demonstrating the technique.